-Navigating the complexities of biometrics is complex, in large part because of the fast pace in which new biometric privacy laws are passed and also because of the patchwork biometrics regulatory landscape on the city, state, federal, and international levels.
+Navigating the complexities of biometrics is complex, largely because of the fast pace in which new biometric privacy laws are passed and the patchwork biometrics regulatory landscape on the city, state, federal, and international levels.
 Not ensuring compliance with biometric laws can result in costly litigation as well as reputational and regulatory enforcement risk.

-Some of the most notable laws to account for fall into three main categories – biometric-specific laws, components of comprehensive privacy laws that apply to biometrics, and city-level ordinances applicable to biometric information, which we further outline below:
+Some of the most notable laws fall into three main categories – biometric-specific laws, components of comprehensive privacy laws that apply to biometrics, and city-level ordinances applicable to biometric information, which we further outline below:

 Biometric-Specific Laws